HNordholm/HNordholm/README.md

 # Hello

-Final-year Economics student at Linnaeus University graduating 4th June.
+Economist who enjoys getting the most out of raw data.
 Here, you find projects in digital performance analysis, ecommerce behavior, statistical analysis and reporting.
 I work with tools such as **Google Analytics 4**, **R**, **SQL**, **Excel**, and **Power BI** to deliver clear and actionable insights through visuals and statistical evidence.

 ---